Dr Ipshita Basu

 About me

-I write a blog on the Politics of the New Normal , to explain how rapid changes in political societies in South Asia and Europe are built on old and new regimes of power, inequality and identities.
+I write a blog called the Politics of the New Normal to explain how the experience of crises and its responses in South Asia are built on old and new regimes of power, inequality and identities.

-I am a Fellow of the UK Higher Education Academy and for the last three years, as Steering Group member of the Pedagogies for Social Justice Project and member of the University of Westminster's Equality Diversity and Inclusion Committee I have been working on innovative and impactful initiatives to decolonise pedagogies.
+I am a Fellow of the UK Higher Education Academy and for the last three years, as Steering Group member of the Pedagogies for Social Justice Project I have been working on innovative and impactful initiatives to decolonise teaching resources in development studies and politics.

 I hold a PhD in International Development from the University of Bath (2010), an M.Res in International Development (Bath, 2004) and an M.A. in Sociology (Warwick, 2002), all funded by studentships.
 Previously, I was Lecturer (Assistant Professor) in International Relations at the University of Surrey (2012-2015) and Head of Research at BRAC'S Institute of Governance and Development (2010-2012).